Security & Guard Services

 Why is Security Service Quality Going Down?

-Now that we’ve addressed some of the reasons security services costs are increasing, let’s examine some of the reasons for decreasing service quality:
+Now that we’ve addressed some of the reasons contract security services costs are increasing, let’s examine some of the reasons for decreasing service quality:

 - The Labor Pool is Shallow